vinissou/OldRetriever/README.md

 More systems will be added later.

 For building on Windows: I recommend using the mingw-winlibs-llvm-ucrt package from Scoop, it's the most painless way to install compilers on Windows.
+But it supports the MSVC compiler with the -cl flag in the builder program.

 ¹NetBSD and OpenBSD have some minor I/O problems that I'm working on.